And loneliness.

 when I thought it was you

 that I lost.
-But I had forgotten
+But I’d forgotten

-I am reliving this gor-
+I am reliving this gor

 geous life every single